abdulbadii/rename_batch_emulated_PCRE/README.md

 winexxx1

 DISCLAIMER:
 Very scarcely tested.
 It just provide "as is".
+Do on your own risk, back up the data first.
 Does not guarante anything that will lead to impairment and damage.